 Name: Dunnottar Castle ★★★★☆

 Anything else?
-From the car park at NO 876838 it's a 10-min walk to the castle along a clear path - with lots of steps to get into the castle itself.
+From the car park (gets full) at G.R.: NO 876838 ///farmer.grasp.waddle it's a 10-min walk to the castle along a clear path, with lots of steps to get into the castle itself.

 |[View from the headland immediately to the south]|